soundata/soundata/docs/source/contributing.rst

 1. Create an index
 ------------------

-``mirdata``'s structure relies on `indexes`.
-Indexes are dictionaries contain information about the structure of the dataset which is necessary for the loading and validating functionalities of ``mirdata``.
+``soundata``'s structure relies on `indexes`.
+Indexes are dictionaries contain information about the structure of the dataset which is necessary for the loading and validating functionalities of ``soundata``.
 In particular, indexes contain information about the files included in the dataset, their location and checksums.
 The necessary steps are:

 1. To create an index, first cereate a script in ``scripts/``, as ``make_dataset_index.py``, which generates an index file.
-2. Then run the script on the :ref:`canonical version` of the dataset and save the index in ``mirdata/datasets/indexes/`` as ``dataset_index.json``.
+2. Then run the script on the :ref:`canonical version` of the dataset and save the index in ``soundata/datasets/indexes/`` as ``dataset_index.json``.

 .. _index example: